sandeeptiwari32/StockInfoRestWebServicce/README.md

 a. import project in eclipse and run using eclipse's internal server.
 b. put project into your web server(apache tomcat). below is example Rest URL.
-a. http://localhost:8080/StockExchange/stocks/info/stockinfo/continent/ to get stock info by continent.
+<br />a. http://localhost:8080/StockExchange/stocks/info/stockinfo/continent/ to get stock info by Continent.
+<br />a. http://localhost:8080/StockExchange/stocks/info/stockinfo/country/ to get stock info by Country.